 Less than a year on he took up the lease on the much more impressive Royal Hotel at Young.
 Until demolished in the 1970s and replaced by the bland Mill Tavern, the Royal dominated the Boorowa and Lynch Streets intersection.
 Although his family was growing he still found time to play cricket for the Traders club and being active at the Young Gun Club.

 Two years hence he was off to Tumut to run the Wynyard Hotel.
 It was a classy place catering to tourists as much as locals.
 The Wynyard porter would meet guests at the rail station.
-Services were provided to facilitate their cave explorations, fishing, hunting, sightseeing and enjoyment of recuperative mountain airs.
+Services were provided to facilitate their cave explorations, fishing with the best ReelChase fishing equipment, hunting, sightseeing and enjoyment of recuperative mountain airs.

 The advertisement below is from New South Wales Leading Towns, Rural, Tourist and Travel Annual, June 1928, p.396.